 The steps for putting your Questionnaires into an experiment are the same as when including your Tasks in your experiments:

 If you would like more detailed infomation on adding Nodes to your Experiment Tree read here.

 You can find out more about Building Experiments and using the Experiment Tree here.

-As well as gathering data on your participants a questionnaire, when used in conjunction with a Branch Node, can be used to influence the progression of other tasks or your experiment as a whole.
+As well as gathering data on your participants, a questionnaire can be used in conjunction with a Branch Node to influence the progression of other tasks or your experiment as a whole.
 For example, you could end an experiment early or make a following task harder or easier depending on a participants answers.

 In order to do this you must check the 'write to embedded data' option in your response widgets.
 Find out more about Embedded Data and how to use it here.

 Embedded data is Gorilla's way of enabling you to reuse the data entered by a participant in a questionnaire elsewhere in your experiment.

 Here are some examples of when to use embedded data:

 In order to implement any of the above examples there are two important steps: